CyberCookie/siegel/client_core/network/README.md

     Prevents request if the same request is already processing<br />
     Same request is a request with the same **url** **method** and **stringified body**

+- `passThroughPayload` - **Any**.
+    Doesn't affect request itself.
+Can be handy in global requests interceptors

 <br /><br />